 Almost all best sump pumps come with a float switch.
 When the water lifts the float, this activates the pump, and the opposite deactivates it.
 It's a simple mechanism that automates the pump and saves a lot of effort.

 There are two types of float switches, vertical and tethered.
 The vertical switch needs a pole or axis to travel up and down.
 This requires a small space as the float just hangs in the pole like a shish kabob.

-Let’s turn our attention on backup pumps for a minute.
+Let's turn our attention on battery backup sump pumps for a minute.
 You need them.
-When there’s no electricity and all hopes are lost, they’ll rise to the occasion.
+When there's no electricity and all hopes are lost, they'll rise to the occasion.
 But there are different types of backup pumps, which one should you go for?
-Let’s compare two of the most common backup pumps.
+Let's compare two of the most common backup system sump pumps.

 In the absence of the base pump, the DC pump will take over.
 But what if the battery is dead and you forgot to replace it?
 In such dire circumstances, you need to have a pump that will run on the energy from an alternate source.
 How about the raging current of water?

 That's right!
 This pump only uses the water pressure to initiate and pump.
 To put it simply, when the water pressure rises above 40 psi (per square inch), this sump pump will activate.
 It will only draw 1/3 of the water supply to start its own machinery.

 But water powered pumps will work relentlessly until the pressure drops.

 So, you can say this pump doesn't need any external source of power.
 If that sounds absurd, let me explain.
 It simply borrows the energy stored in the water.
 It's an environmentally friendly pump, and it doesn't require electricity.
 However, it's not fit to pump water out of a well.

 You can only see these kinds of sump pumps in municipal water supply, and there's a very good reason for that.
 A water-powered pump can relentlessly work when there's enough pressure.